*The spring 2017 grant period is OPEN on March 1! Details below.

 The conservation grant program began in the fall of 2009.
 Since its creation, the ORAS Conservation Grant program has funded several scientific research projects, community service activities, education initiatives, and conservation projects in the Greater Athens-Clarke County area, and in other areas throughout Georgia.
 See below for application information and a list of past projects.

-* Fall 2016 Grant Application: ORAS is excited to announce that it will be accepting grant applications beginning on Thursday, September 1.
+* Spring 2017 Grant Application: ORAS is excited to announce that it will be accepting grant applications beginning on Wednesday, March 1.

 Application & Instructions: Applicants wishing to be considered for this grant award must complete the following steps: